Diabetes Travel Insurance | Medical Travel Insurance Guide

 Living with diabetes should not prevent you from travelling and enjoying your holiday.
 Planning ahead is key to having a great time away and being ready for any potential problems that may arise as a result of your diabetes

-It is recommended that you prepare for a trip at least 4 to 6 weeks before you travel.
-Therefore, we have put together this Guide on Travelling with Diabetes (with the help of content from the NHS and Diabetes UK ) to help you in those preparations.
+It is recommended that you prepare for a trip at least 4 to 6 weeks before you travel, particularly if you are planning on flying with your diabetes medication.
+Therefore, we have put together this Guide on Travelling with Diabetes (with the help of content from the NHS and Diabetes UK Insurance ) to help you in those preparations.

-- Most standard travel insurance policies exclude pre-existing medical conditions, including diabetes.
-Make sure you look for a specialist travel insurance provider and declare your diabetes and any other medical condition.
+Finding travel insurance for people who have diabetes can be difficult.
+Most standard travel insurance policies exclude pre-existing medical conditions, including type 1 or type 2 diabetes.
+Make sure you look for a specialist diabetes travel insurance provider and declare your diabetes and any other medical condition.
 This means you can travel with complete peace of mind, knowing you are covered for any medical treatment required for your diabetes while you are on holiday.
-Get a diabetes travel insurance quote now
+AllClear can provide holiday insurance for diabetes sufferers, and you can get a diabetes travel insurance quote now

 Ensure you have sufficient diabetes medication (preferably double your requirements in case your medication is damaged or lost) for the entire duration of your trip.
 When travelling with diabetes medication, you should also take a list of your diabetic medications which includes both the generic and brand names of each, together with respective dosages.
 Keep the list separately from the diabetic medications themselves.

 See your GP or diabetes specialist for information on how travel jabs can affect your condition.
 For example, vaccines may disrupt your blood glucose control as your body makes antibodies to fight the disease that you’ve been inoculated against.

 Carry a diabetes ID (either a card or jewellery) so that if you become unwell, people are aware that you have diabetes.